Twenkid/Distributed-Remoting-Client-Server-Exam-Application-CSharp-ADO.NET/Readme.txt

 Two classes of users: authors and readers.
 The authors can create tests and check the results of the readers.
-The readers could take exams.
+The readers can take exams.

 Some users and passwords: [in a DB which I used at the University - now a new Database has to be created and filled with data]: